 - your current or prospective employer provides it to us to conduct background checking on their behalf

 - The Australian Criminal Intelligence Agency, the Australian Federal Police (AFP) or other agencies provide it to us as a criminal history check

 - you are applying to work with one of our clients, or are providing information in relation to someone applying to work for one of our clients,

-- the role you hold or are applying for requires a nationally coordinated criminal history check or a national police check,
+- the role you hold or are applying for requires an Australian criminal history check or a criminal history check,

 - you or your company are one of our service providers,